 Master of Jurisprudence (M.J.)

-This new degree is designed specially for non-lawyers.
+This new degree (subject to ABA acquiescence) is designed specially for non-lawyers.
 Knowledge about the law and regulations is becoming increasingly important as it affects more and more disciplines, such as the life sciences; social work; human resources; business and corporate affairs; the environment; and real estate development, to name a few.
 The M.J.’s focus is on those professionals who are interested in learning about the law as a way to enhance and potentially advance their careers.

 The M.J. degree allows you to work one-on-one with a faculty advisor to create your own individualized curriculum focusing on the areas of the law that will help your career the most.